suvalaki/Deeper/deeper/tf2._notes.md

 by the cpu.
 Feeding the data using python results in us processing the input data with a single thread; meaning the gpu remains idle while that processing is taking place.

+Datasets in eager mode DO NOT require initialization.
+Instead they support itteration with the